weghuz/frontend-testing-devforum/README.md

 ```

 You should test at least these things:
+When defining tests try to use the findByRole from the render function
+Also try to use userEvent when testing input fields and clicking buttons.
+Remember that tests need to be async and await the user actions.

 - Name can not be less than 3 characters long
 - Name can not be longer than 20 characters long